One of the most compelling characteristics of Bradford on Avon is its unique location on the edge of the Cotswolds facing the River Avon.

 Share this with friends

-Bradford on Avon is only 18 miles from the M4 motorway which links Wiltshire with London and Bristol and the main M5 artery leading north and south.
+Bradford on Avon is only 18 miles from the M4 motorway which links Wiltshire with London, Bristol and the main M5 artery leading north and south.

-There is a railway station at Bradford on Avon, situated within walking distance of the town itself.
-The station is only one stop from the World Heritage City of Bath and serves the West Country and Wales with links to London from Westbury.
-Local buses from Bradford on Avon direct to Bath and surrounding area.
+There is a railway station in Bradford on Avon, situated within central walking distance of the town.
+The station is only one stop from the World Heritage City of.
+Local buses travel from Bradford on Avon direct to Bath and the surrounding areas of Somerset and Wiltshire.

 Wiltshire Music Centre is a purpose-built, 300-seat concert hall which attracts…